-- 1) It is easy to implement at the factory or during outages for routine maintenance without risk to the machine, since the tests involve very little power. - 2) The ready availability of powerful computer tools have eased the data logging and analysis procedures. - 3) Unlike the ANSI-standardized short-circuit test, the SSFR approach can simultaneously provide the equivalent circuits for both direct and quadrate axes, and at the present time, seems the most appropriate for modeling the machine behavior for stability analysis.
+M. Pourgholi is with the electrical department of Power & Water University of Technology, Tehran, Iran (e-mail: outages for routine maintenance without risk to the machine, since the tests involve very little power.

+- 2. The ready availability of powerful computer tools have eased the data logging and analysis procedures. - 3.
+Unlike the ANSI-standardized short-circuit test, the SSFR approach can simultaneously provide the equivalent circuits for both direct and quadrate axes, and at the present time, seems the most appropriate for modeling the machine behavior for stability analysis.